mah0001/metadata-editor-docs-v2/documenting_indicator.md

 ### Indicator description (descriptive metadata)

-The documentation of an indicator is a straightforward process.
-The navigation tree provides access to various metadata entry pages where the information about the indicator can be captured.
+The documentation of an indicator is a relatively straightforward process.
+The navigation tree in the *Project page* provides access to various metadata entry pages where the information about the indicator can be captured.
 These metadata entry pages are defined by the selected template.

-The template includes a description of each metadata element it contains, which are used as instructions to data curators.
-The template can be printed as PDF and used as a reference document by data curators.
-The instructions are also provided in the metadata entry pages, by clicking on the (?) icon next to each element's name.
+The template includes a description of each metadata element it contains, which can be used as instructions to data curators.
+Templates can be exported to PDF format, and used as a reference documents by data curators.
+The instructions contained in templates are also displayed in the metadata entry pages, by clicking on the `?` icon shown next to each metadata element's label.

-We provide here some guidance on a selection of key metadata elements.
+We provide below some guidance on a selection of the metadata elements found in the metadata schema.
+A small number of these elements are marked as *required*.
+When documenting an indicator, it is advised to provide the most compoehensive information possible.

 - **`idno`** A unique identifier (ID) for the indicator.
 This is a required element.
-Most agencies and databases will have a coherent coding convention to generate their indicators IDs.
+Most agencies will (and should) use a coherent coding convention to generate their indicators identifiers.

 - **`doi`** A Digital Object Identifier (DOI) for the the indicator.
+See the *Documenting data - General instructions* section of the User Guide for more information on DOIs.

 - **`name`** The name (label) of the indicator.
-Note that a field `alias` is provided (see below) to capture alternative names for the indicator.
+Note that a field `aliases` is provided (see below) to capture alternative names for the indicator.

 - **`database_id`** The unique identifier of the database the indicator belongs to.
-This field must correspond to the element `database_description > title_statement > idno` of the database schema described above.
-This is the only field that is needed to establish the link between the database metadata and the indicator metadata.
+This field must correspond to the element `database_description > title_statement > idno` in the database schema.
+This is the field that will be used to establish the link between the database metadata and the indicator metadata.

 - **`aliases`** An indicator can be referred to using different names.
 The `aliases` element is provided to capture the multiple names and labels that may be associated with (i.e synomyms of) the documented indicator.

 - **`alternate_identifiers`** The element `idno` described above is the reference unique identifier for the catalog in which the metadata is intended to be published.
 But the same indicator/metadata may be published in other catalogs.
 For example, a data catalog may publish metadata for indicator extracted from the World Bank World Development Indicators (WDI) database.
 And the WDI itself contains indicators generated and published by other organizations, such as the World Health Organization or UNICEF.
 Catalog administrators may want to assign a unique identifier specific to their catalog (the `idno` element), but keep track of the identifier of the indicator or indicator in other catalogs or databases.
 The `alternate_identifiers` element serves that purpose.
+It includes the following sub-elements:
   - **`name`** This element will be used to provide the identifier.
   - **`database`** The name of the database (or catalog) where this alternative identifier is used, e.g. "IMF, International Financial Statistics (IFS)".
   - **`uri`** A link (URL) to the database mentioned in `database`.
   - **`notes`** Any additional information on the alternate identifier.

 - **`measurement_unit`** The unit of measurement.
 Note that in many databases the measurement unit will also be mentioned in the indicator name.
-In the World Bank's World Development Indicators for example, indicators are named as follows:
-   - CO2 emissions (kg per 2010 US$ of GDP)
-   - GDP per capita (current US$)
-   - GDP per capita (current LCU)
-   - Population density (people per sq. km of land area)
+The World Bank's World Development Indicators (WDI) for example, contains indicators named as follows: "CO2 emissions (kg per 2010 US$ of GDP)", "GDP per capita (current US$)", "GDP per capita (current LCU)", or "Population density (people per sq. km of land area)".

-- **`dimensions`** An indicator can be made available at different levels of disaggregation.
-For example, an indicator containing annual estimates of the indicator "Resident population (mid-year)" can be provided by country, by urban/rural area of residence, by sex, by age group.
-This field is used to document such disaggregations.
-It is used only when the `Data Structure Definition` is not documented (see below the section on structural metadata).
+- **`dimensions`** An indicator can be made available with different levels of disaggregation.
+For example, an indicator containing annual estimates of the "Resident population (mid-year)" can be provided by urban/rural area of residence, by sex, and by age group.
+The `dimension` element may be used to document such disaggregations.
+Note that the element should only be used when the `Data Structure Definition` of the indicator is not documented (see below the section on structural metadata).
 Documenting the Data Structured Definition is the preferred way of documenting the dimensions of an indicator.
   - **`name`** The name of the dimension.
   - **`label`** The label of the dimension, for example "sex", or "urban/rural".
-  - **`description`** A description of the dimension (for example, if the label was "age group", the description can provide detailed information on the age groups, e.g. "The age groups in the database are 0-14, 15-49, 50-64, and 65+ years old".)
+  - **`description`** A description of the dimension (for example, if the label is "age group", the description can provide detailed information on the age groups, e.g. "The age groups in the database are 0-14, 15-49, 50-64, and 65+ years old".)

 - **`release_calendar`** Information on when updates for the indicators can be expected.
 This will usually not consist of exact dates (which would have to be updated regularly), but of more general information like "Every first Monday of the Month", or "Every year on June 30", or "The last week of each quarter".